wends155/ADS/README.md

-for JELLAI, MARI, and FLOR
+for JELAI, MARI, and FLOR
 ==========================

 Todo List